jkhsjdhjs/maubot-webhook/README.md

 A [maubot](https://github.com/maubot/maubot) plugin to send messages using webhooks.

+## Features
+- Jinja2 Templating
+- JSON support
+- HTTP Basic and Token Bearer Authorization

 ## Installation
 Either download an `.mbp` file from the [release assets](https://github.com/jkhsjdhjs/maubot-webhook/releases) or [build one yourself](#building).
 Then, [upload](https://docs.mau.fi/maubot/usage/basic.html#uploading-plugins) it to your maubot instance.

+Furthermore this plugin requires Jinja2 for template rendering.
+But since maubot already depends on Jinja2, you shouldn't have to install it manually.

 ## Usage